jordanNewberry21/vatti-pet-hotel-1/README.md

 ## Description

-Our client needs a full-stack application that can compete all CRUD (create, read, update, delete) requests for pets at their hotel.
+Our client needs a full-stack application that can complete all CRUD (create, read, update, delete) requests for pets at their hotel.
 Now the Four Pets Hotels can easily track guests as they check-in and out of the hotel.

 ## Screenshot